whyehtasam/Lakshaya/README.md

 # Lakshaya Coaching Institute Project

-This is a freelancing project for a Coaching institute named Lakshaya.
-Our target is to provide online education to the students by scaling from offline to online.
-Students can purchase courses, view notes, and watch course videos.
+This freelancing project involves transitioning a coaching institute, named Lakshaya, from offline to online education.
+The primary objective is to offer students the opportunity to purchase courses, access study materials such as notes, and watch instructional videos through the online platform.

 ## Setup Instructions